 After completed course, the students shall have learned:

-- Different financial theories
+- Different international financial theories

 - Capital structure decisions in different tax regimes.